 Even if a secure email client is used (as is required by bCal), email is not encrypted as it passes between mail servers and may be forwarded by the receiving user to a mail server that does not require a secure client.
-Also, the identity of the sender of email cannot be verified, as it is very easy to falsify header information in a standard email message.
+Also, the identity of the sender of the email cannot be verified, as it is easy to falsify header information in a standard email message.

 For users who wish to communicate sensitive information via email, public key cryptography can be used to send and receive email messages securely.
 In public key cryptography, a pair of cryptographic keys, one public and one private, are generated for each user.
-The private key is known only by the user and is kept secret, while the public key can be widely distributed.
+The private key is known only by the user and is kept a secret, while the public key can be widely distributed.
 Public key cryptography is used for both encryption and digital signatures:

 Public key encryption — the sender uses the receiver’s public key to encrypt the message.
 It cannot be decrypted by anyone except the receiver who possesses the corresponding private key.
 This is used to ensure confidentiality.

 Digital signatures — code is added to a message using the sender's private key can be verified by anyone who has access to the sender’s public key.
 This verifies the identity of the sender and that the message has not been tampered with.
 This is used to ensure authenticity.

 Two common standards for public key cryptography in the email are PGP and S/MIME.

 While PGP is a commercial product, GnuPG is a free implementation of the OpenPGP standard and is available for many platforms at http://www.gnupg.org/.

 GnuPG enabled mail clients, as well as plug-ins for a variety of typical mail clients, are available as free downloads.
 Since OpenPGP uses a trust model that is not dependent on a central certificate authority, it is useful for communicating with others outside the campus.